Key Performance Indicators (KPIs)

 For example, the newborn hearing screening programme has a KPI about how quickly babies referred from the hearing screen get seen by audiology.
 Measuring the timeliness of this referral process has meant some babies getting audiology appointments sooner than they would otherwise have done, which in turn means they can get earlier help if they have a hearing impairment.
 This leads to better long term outcomes for them.

-Val Armstrong, Deputy QA Director, says "The KPIs are one of the best tools we have to monitor the performance of local screening services.
+Val Armstrong, Deputy QA Lead, says "The KPIs are one of the best tools we have to monitor the performance of local screening services.
 They help services to understand how they're doing so they can ensure they provide an equitable and consistently high quality service".

 There are currently 16 KPIs, across antenatal and newborn screening, diabetic eye screening and abdominal aortic aneurysm screening.
 The KPIs are regularly reviewed to ensure they are still useful.
 New KPIs are only added if their benefits clearly outweigh any data collection challenges.